ManApart/quest-command/notes.md

 Resting restores 10% of stamina and focus per hour Traveling uses 1 stamina per AREA traveled (distance being from the scale class, an AREA being 10 HUMANs)

+Property stats max min?
+- how do we prevent firehealth from draining past 0 when target doesn’t have fire health

+Endurance vs stamina?

 Attribute | Derived Stat | Example Stats/Activities
 --- | --- | ---